gsrockwell910/hello-world/README.md

 # hello-world
-This repos was created will store ideas, or resources.
+This repos was created to store ideas, or resources.